scala-phase/scalathon/2012/faq.md

 ([PHASE][]), the Scala user group in Philadelphia.
 Yuvi and [Brian Clapper][] are the primary organizers.

-## What's with all the company logos?
+## What's this "Big Fish", "Little Fish" stuff?

 We are very lucky: Many companies are sponsoring Scalathon with financial donations.

-The company logos at the *top* of each page represent our Big Fish Sponsors, companies that have donated $1,500 or more to Scalathon.
+* Our _Big Fish_ sponsors have donated $1,500 or more to Scalathon.

-The company logos at the *bottom* of each page represent our Little Fish Sponsors, companies that have donated at least $250 to Scalathon.
+* Our _Little Fish_ sponsors have donated at least $250 to Scalathon.

 Thanks to *all* our sponsors!